 b) The proposal of amendments regarding illegal or especially burdensome clauses, substituting them by others that eliminate or mitigate the detected risks.

-· Covered risks: the detection of provisions in license agreements that either imply legal risks, distort the company’s competitive position or generate a disproportionate imbalance in the relationship between licensor and licensee.
-This allows to avoid the following risks:
+With this service we will detect provisions in license agreements that either imply legal risks, distort the company’s competitive position or generate a disproportionate imbalance in the relationship between licensor and licensee.
+In particular, we can avoid the following risks:

 (i) To incur into conducts which are contrary to competition law, which could entail significant economic sanctions.

-(ii) To reduce or eliminate the profitability of a project.
-This can be caused by the unconscious acceptance of disproportionate contractual terms and conditions or risks undetected during the negotiations of the license agreement.
+(ii) To reduce or eliminate the profitability of a project because of the unconscious acceptance of disproportionate contractual terms and conditions or risks undetected during the negotiations of the license agreement.

 (iii) The unintended transfer by the client of rights on future inventions in favor of the other party, as well as of future patents on them.